Senior Management Team

 Specialist Experience: Adoption/fostering, trauma and PTSD, ASD, depression and anxiety

-I am a trainee psychotherapist in my fourth year of training at the Severnside Institute for Psychotherapy.
-I have had varied experience working as a psychotherapist in the voluntary sector, an NHS hospital and as a private practitioner, with clients ranging in age, background and the severity/complexity of the psychic difficulties they face.
+I qualified at the Severnside Institute for Psychotherapy in Bristol.
+I have had varied experience working as a psychotherapist in the voluntary sector, an NHS hospital and as a private practitioner, with clients ranging in age, background and the severity/complexity of the difficulties they face.
 I am used to both short and long-term work.

 Hania Maclagan – Assistant Clinical Manager, Bridge in Schools